stacks-archive/designs/docs/contribute/README.md

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

-Please adhere to the [Blockstack Brand Guide](https://github.com/blockstack/designs/issues/247), [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.), and any other requirements (such as test coverage).

 Ensure that your pull requests are small components.
 This assists both with your pull request getting accepted and makes it much easier/faster for the repository maintainer to merge in your pull request.

+Please adhere to the [Blockstack Brand Guide](https://github.com/blockstack/designs/issues/247), [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.), and any other requirements (such as test coverage).

 When contributing to Blockstack's documentation, you should edit the documentation source files in [the `/app/` directory of the `master` branch](https://github.com/blockstack/designs/tree/master/app).

+**Prerequisites:** Make sure you have [git-flow downloaded](https://github.com/petervanderdoes/gitflow-avh/wiki/Installation) on your machine.
+[Here is a cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/) to familiarize yourself with the command line tool.

 Adhering to the following process is the best way to get your work included in the project: